davidtheclark/list-selectors/README.md

 ### As a CLI

+As with the standalone function, you feed it globs of files and options; and you pass an array of globs to make [multimatch](https://github.com/sindresorhus/multimatch) patterns (*however*, if you use `!` or other special characters in your file globs, make sure that you wrap the glob in quotation marks or else your terminal will get flummoxed -- see the last example below); and you can pass a URL to a remote CSS file.

-As with the standalone function, you feed it globs of files and options.
-In this case, though, no callback: the output is converted to a string with `JSON.stringify()` and written to `stdout`.
+The output is converted to a string with `JSON.stringify()` and written to `stdout`.
 So you can read it in your terminal or pipe it to a file or another process.

-*Important note*: If you use `!` or other special characters in your file globs, make sure that you wrap the glob in quotation marks or else your terminal will get flummoxed.
-See the last example below.

 #### Flags